Cows produce the majority of milk in the world

 **The milk machines track milk production on a daily basis for each cow**

 This knowledge helps us feed the cows better.
-By understanding the cow’s milk output, we can group them accordingly, and feed them according to their dietary needs.
+By understanding the cow’s milk output, we can group them accordingly and feed them according to their dietary needs.
 If a cow is producing a large amount of milk, we can feed her more energy and nutrients to support that milk production.
-If a cow is not producing much milk, we feed her less energy or she will gain too much weight.
+If a cow is not producing much milk, we can feed her less energy or she will gain too much weight.

 Knowing the cow’s milk production allows us to take better care of the cows.